scrapy/scrapy/docs/topics/architecture.rst

 Scrapy is written with `Twisted`_, a popular event-driven networking framework for Python.
 Thus, it's implemented using a non-blocking (aka asynchronous) code for concurrency.

-For more information about this topic see `Asynchronous Programming with Twisted`.
+For more information about asynchronous programming and Twisted see these
+links:

+* `Asynchronous Programming with Twisted`_
+* `Twisted - hello, asynchronous programming`_

 .. _Twisted: http://twistedmatrix.com/trac/
 .. _Asynchronous Programming with Twisted: http://twistedmatrix.com/projects/core/documentation/howto/async.html
+.. _Twisted - hello, asynchronous programming: http://jessenoller.com/2009/02/11/twisted-hello-asynchronous-programming/